Soul Calibur III

 Nightmare and Siegfried had epic updates to their designs.

 REVIEWThe Soul Calibur series has remained among the most elite 3D fighting franchises for quite a few years now.
-Following in it's predecessors footsteps, Soul Calibur 3 is another solid fighting game experience, although a lot has changed in terms of gameplay.
-According to many players, Soul Calibur 2 had a near perfect gameplay system, so SC3 had some very big shoes to fill.
-And changing something that isn't actually "broken" is always risky.
+Following in the prequel's footsteps, Soul Calibur 3 is another solid fighting game experience, although a lot has changed in terms of gameplay and character movesets... and that's not always a good thing for returning players.
+According to many players, Soul Calibur 2 had an awesomely fast pace, with a near perfect gameplay engine and parry system, so SC3 had some very big shoes to fill.
+And "changing something that isn't broken" is always a risky move in fighting game development.

 Soul Calibur 3